ouya/docs/purchasing.md

 Be sure to always query receipts for previous purchases and not just store your own "they bought the game" flag along with your saved-game data.
 That method won't work if the user changes consoles (among many other edge cases).
 See the "Remember to check receipts" section for more details.

-**Note**: Only products that are entitlements are returned.
+**Note**: Only products that are entitlements/subscriptions are returned.
 This is to avoid re-awarding players consumable product purchases that have already been consumed.

 Let us take a look at our listener:
 ```java